winton/typectl/README.md

 ## Each

-The `each` function has the same signature as `all`, but the factory builds functions that runs function groups sequentially:
+The `each` function has the same signature as `all`, but function groups execute sequentially:

 ```typescript
 import { each } from "typectl"